wanq501/DQEF-Net/README.md

   </tbody>
 </table>

-- Results of the mAP are evaluated on the DUT-Plus dataset (an augmented version of the [DUT-Anti-UAV](https://github.com/wangdongdut/DUT-Anti-UAV) dataset) with an input resolution of 640×640.
+- Results of the mAP are evaluated on the DUT-Plus dataset with an input resolution of 640×640.
 - All models are trained without using pretrained weights.